anapp4that/pythonmazesolver/README.md

 state.py holds the state class that lets us keep track of our current state, and where we came from

 search.py will hold our breadth first search function

-Opens a image and reads in a maze, creates an array of 1s and 0s to represent the maze

-Need to add logic to actually solve maze